-The eye is at risk of complications of diabetes due to the nature of the illness.
+The retina is the innermost part of your eyes that is made up of a light-sensitive layer, or coat of shell tissue.
+It detects light and transmits that signal to the brain to facilitate sight.
 Diabetes affects the body’s ability to use and store sugar, and without proper management, sugar levels in the bloodstream elevate.
 These higher sugar levels can ultimately cause damage to our blood vessels, as they can weaken the walls of the blood vessels.

 Since our eyes and retina rely on a healthy blood supply to function, any damage to the blood vessels within them can affect our vision.
 Weakened blood vessels often leak blood or a fatty fluid into the retina area, resulting in swelling or vision problems within the eye.
 Since the retina detects light and converts it into signals that are sent through the optic nerve to the brain - where said light is translated by the brain into an image for us to process - any damage or interference with it is likely to at least result in some distortion of vision, if not full-on blindness.

-Patients that are dealing with diabetic retinopathy are likely to suffer a range of complications.
+If you are dealing with diabetic retinopathy, you are likely to suffer a range of complications.
 Some examples of the effects on vision include:

 The good news is that with proper detection and treatment, patients are unlikely to suffer from permanent effects of diabetic retinopathy.
 There are several things that can be done to prevent and address diabetic retinopathy: